mneudert/sass-nginx-module/README.md

 file */etc/ld.so.conf*.
 Either way, please ensure the command above finds your local libsass installation before proceeding.

-During compilation the following header files have to be available:
+During compilation the header file `sass.h` has to be available.
+The files included inside this file are also required.
+The exact list depends on your libsass version.

-- sass.h
-- sass_context.h
-- sass_functions.h
-- sass_values.h
-- sass_version.h
+If you are using a _libsass version prior to 3.3.0_ you also need the file `sass_context.h`.

 ### NGINX